bluedrank09/timesTablesCode/README.md

 # timesTablesCode
-Python code to print out a times tables of your choice up to a number of your choice
+Today I made some Python code that will print out the times tables of your choice up to the number that you want.